txstate-etc/mediadepot/README.md

 * `JWTKEY` This is a base64 encoded 64 byte key used to sign JSON Web Tokens (JWT) for adminstrative requests via the `/admin` API.
 There is no default set for this and the service will terminate if one is not assigned.
 Example of generating JWT key: `openssl rand -base64 64`
 * `ROOTDIR` This is the directory where the `/resources` and `/vcms/<id>/library` directories are stored.
 The default is `/var/lib/www`
 * `DOMAIN` This is the protocol, name of the server, and port that the user sees.
 An example would be `https://mediadepot.its.txstate.edu:8443` domain.
 The application will not start without this field being defined.
 * `CASURL` This is the address of the CAS server.
-An example would be `https://login.its.txstate.edu`, however, note that some universities require the cas path added to the end like `https://login.its.txstate.edu/cas` as their tomcat application is not running under the ROOT path but under rather the cas directory.
+An example would be `https://login.example.edu`, however, note that some universities require the cas path added to the end like `https://login.example.edu/cas` as their tomcat application is not running under the ROOT path but under rather the cas directory.
 * `SSL_CERT_FILE` /etc/ssl/certs/ca-certificates.crt
 * `SSL_CERT_DIR` /etc/ssl/certs
+* `CERTS_PUBLIC` This is the location of the public cert for mediadepot DOMAIN
+* `CERTS_PRIVATE` This is the location of the private key for the mediadepot DOMAIN
+* `RUST_LOG` This is used to define the logging level.
+Example of info level logging: "media_depot=info"

 ## ROOTDIR subdirectories:
 * `/resources` This is where the images, css, and other files that support the user interface reside.